-Understanding the New Accessibility Requirements for State and Local Government Websites, Apps, and Social Media
+Understanding Accessibility Requirements for State and Local Government Websites, Apps, and Social Media

-The Department of Justice has approved new rules requiring state and local government websites to comply with Website Content Accessibility Guidelines (WCAG) 2.1 AA in order to comply with the Americans With Disabilities Act (ADA).
-State and local governments (“public entities”) have been required to comply with the ADA since it was created, but there have never been technical guidelines to follow for making websites compliant.
-These new rules set WCAG 2.1 AA as the technical standard to follow.
+The Department of Justice has approved rules requiring state and local government websites to comply with Website Content Accessibility Guidelines (WCAG) 2.1 AA in order to comply with the Americans With Disabilities Act (ADA).
+State and local governments (“Title II entities”) have been required to comply with the ADA since it was created, but there have never been technical guidelines to follow for making websites compliant.
+These new rules set WCAG 2.1 AA as the technical standard that public sector websites must follow.

 About Conforming with WCAG